luccagandra/ardupilot_gazebo/README.md

 and so on...

 You will need to edit your world for any combination of Rover, Plane, Copter, etc...

-Additional Note for GCS Connection
-You will also need to edit ArduPilot Parameter SYSID_THISMAV to be unique from one another for the GCS connection

 ### Example
 Look simulation of 3 IRIS quadcopter at once from Jonathan Lopes Florêncio